Pomona College

-Pomona College (/pəˈmoʊnə/ pə-MOH-nə) is a private liberal arts college in Claremont, California.
+Pomona College (/pəˈmoʊnə/ pə-MOH-nə) is a private college in Claremont, California, United States.
 It was established in 1887 by a group of Congregationalists who wanted to recreate a "college of the New England type" in Southern California.
 In 1925, it became the founding member of the Claremont Colleges consortium of adjacent, affiliated institutions.

 Pomona is a four-year undergraduate institution that approximately students.
 It offers 48 majors in liberal arts disciplines and roughly 650 courses, as well as access to more than 2,000 additional courses at the other Claremont Colleges.
 Its Wikidata property campus is in a residential community 35 mi east of downtown Los Angeles, near the foothills of the San Gabriel Mountains.